 The inverted market-based allocation is a potential method for cross-border procurement.

 An elaboration of the inverted market-based allocation is not covered in this explanatory document.
-All TSOs together with ACER have decided to not include yet the inverted market-based allocation in the harmonised methodology.
-In the case in future there is an interest in an application, all TSOs shall submit an amendment for Title 3.
+ACER has decided to not further elaborate the inverted market-based allocation in the HCZCAM.
+In the case in future there is an interest in an application, all TSOs may propose an amendment of this harmonised cross-zonal capacity allocation methodology to determine the requirements of such process.
 However, currently, there is no intention to define the rules for the inverted market-based allocation for the following reasoning:

 The inverted market-based allocation process shall be based on the co-optimised allocation process, with the difference that forecasted SBCP offers are used instead of actual SBCP offers.
 Since it is unclear when the co-optimised allocation process is expected to be operational, the introduction of the Inverted market-based allocation is at this time not possible.